Radoman-ra/tictaktoe/README.md

-# How to run tictacktoe
+# How to run tic-tac-toe
-## to run project you need pygame
+## To run the project you need pygame
+For installing pygame execute this command in python console:
 ```
 pip install pygame
 ```